joric/oneliners/README.md

 ### Bisect

 Binary search can be replaced by the built-in `bisect` methods.

-We used to construct a bisect comparator object, now we have the key parameter (since Python 3.10).
+Custom binary search can use either a bisect comparator object or a key function (since Python 3.10).

 * https://leetcode.com/problems/guess-number-higher-or-lower